Welcome

 The Charles Brockden Brown Society was founded in 2000 as an international scholarly organization to stimulate interest in the life and writings of Charles Brockden Brown (1770-1810) as well as other writers from this period and to provide a forum for the exchange of ideas and information among Brown scholars and other interested persons.

-Program – 2023 Conference, University of Nottingham, England
+Program – 2025 Conference, University of Massachusetts Boston

 A conference sponsored by the Charles Brockden Brown Society